 The Barrier Lake Station operates year-round providing research and teaching facilities consisting of the Main Lodge with a 26-person dormitory and kitchen/dining facilities, the Forestry lodge with a 32-person dormitory and kitchen/dining facilities, a laboratory building, five duplex units, two houses (2-4 bedrooms), three 3-bedroom mobile homes, one cabin, a garage and storage buildings.
 Both dormitories accommodate 2-3 people/room with bunk beds.
 There are separate washrooms for men and women with showers.
 Students generally provide their own linen/sleeping bags and towels.
-Laundry facilities (washers/dryers) are available on site but coined operated ($1 each for washer and dryer).
+Laundry facilities (washers/dryers) are available on site but coined operated ($2 for washer and $1 for dryer).
 There is no store on site, with the nearest General Store located 15 km south at the Kananaskis Village and the nearest town of Canmore, 45 km west of the Field Station.

 The herbarium currently contains approximately 800 mounted specimens representing 470 local plant species.
 There is also a small insect collection and a small bird/mammal collection.
 The research library is maintained in cooperation with the University of Calgary libraries and a reprint collection of research carried out in the southern Canadian Rockies, which is a cooperative collection with Alberta Community Development-Kananaskis Country.